High Triglycerides: Root Causes and Natural Support Strategies

 Optimize Glutathione Levels

 Glutathione is an antioxidant that may benefit those with high triglycerides.
-A 1987 animal study published in Agricultural and Biological Chemistry has found that glutathione improved the lipid levels in rats that were given a high cholesterol diet (32).
+A 1987 animal study published in Agricultural and Biological Chemistry found that glutathione improved the lipid levels in rats that were given a high-cholesterol diet (32).
 A 2017 study published in BMC Gastroenterology has found that glutathione can be an effective treatment option for non-alcoholic fatty liver disease, which is often characterized by high triglycerides (33).

-Foods that contain glutathione include asparagus, broccoli, avocado, spinach, tomatoes, garlic, Brussels sprouts, tomatoes, cucumber, cabbage, walnut, and almonds.
+Foods that contain glutathione include asparagus, broccoli, avocado, spinach, tomatoes, garlic, Brussels sprouts, tomatoes, cucumber, cabbage, walnuts, and almonds.
 Additionally, I recommend taking a daily high-quality glutathione supplement, such as Super Glutathione.
 To learn more about how to improve your glutathione levels, I recommend reading this article.

 Final Thoughts